The Real Cost of Employee Turnover in 2021

 Note that for some industries, turnover is expected to be higher.
 Retail, leisure and hospitality, and accommodations and food service are the industries with the highest amount of quit rates, according to the BLS.

 Some reasons for higher turnover might be that your business is primarily seasonal, or you tend to employ younger, entry-level workers.

-Turnover costs include advertising for an open job position, how much time it takes to recruit and interview candidates, costs related to background checks and drug screenings, and costs to administer pre-employment assessment tests.
-There’s also an impact on productivity while a replacement is being recruited and hired, as well as a potential negative effect on company culture and team morale.
+The cost of employee turnover can be astronomical.
+Turnover costs can include things like advertising for an open job position, the time it takes to recruit and interview candidates, the fees related to background checks and drug screenings, and the fees to administer pre-employment assessment tests.
+There’s also an impact on productivity while a replacement is being recruited and hired, as well as a potentially negative effect on company culture and team morale.

-According to Employee Benefit News, employers spend around 33% of a worker’s annual salary during the replacement process.
+According to Employee Benefit News, employers spend an average of 33% of a worker’s annual salary to replace just one employee.
 Let’s put that into perspective:

 - Damage to your company’s reputation, which makes it harder to attract top talent